oracle/weblogic-kubernetes-operator/docs-source/content/faq/oci-lb.md

 OKE Kubernetes worker nodes normally do not have public IP addresses.
-This means that the `NodePort` services created by the operator are not usable, because they would expose ports on the worker node's (non-existent) public IP addresses.
+This means that the `NodePort` services created by the operator are not usable, because they would expose ports on the worker node's private IP addresses only, which are not reachable from outside the cluster.
 Instead, you can use an OCI Load Balancer to provide access to services running in OKE.

 {{% notice note %}}